CodingAvenue/codestop-course-db-in-php/content/PHPDataObjects/DataObjects.q.md

 /// type=SS, answer=[4]

-Which statement correctly describes the error messages?
+Which statement best describes the error?

 - In `Student.php`, there is no semicolon `;` at the end of the statement on line 3.